msc-acse/acse-9-independent-research-project-AdannaAkwats/README.md

 # HELP : Found in the UserGuide
 # ------------------------------------------------------------------------------
 ```
-All ommands must be done within the `ClimateModelling` folder, so:
+All ommands must be done within the `EZclim` folder, so:
 ```
-cd ClimateModelling
+cd EZclim
 ```
 After filling the values in the file, to run the program simply call:
 ```